Podshot/MCEdit-Unified/README.md

 sudo apt-get install python-opengl python-pygame python-yaml python-numpy python-xlib
 ```

-Mac users need to install python-xlib.
+Mac and Linux users need to install python-xlib.
 This can be done using `pip`:

 ```sh
 pip install svn+https://svn.code.sf.net/p/python-xlib/code/trunk/
 ```

+Linux users must install python-xlib 0.14 (or over).
+It may be possible that the pip repository install the wrong version.
+Google a bit to grab the right version archive, and install it manually.
+(It's a pure Python package and does not require C extension compilation.)

 You should now be able to run MCEdit-Unified with `python mcedit.py` assuming you've installed all the dependencies correctly.
+On Linux, it is recommended to use the `mcedit.sh` shell script.

 ## INSTALLING _nbt.pyx